 Except for Mr. Cornwell, the Company has no employment agreements in the United States.
 In Ireland and Canada, UTMD is subject to providing certain statutory advance notice and severance benefits to its employees in the event of redundancy termination.
-In the United Kingdom (UK) and Australia (AUS), Femcare has employment agreements with each of its employees that typically include a three month termination notice or pay in lieu of notice.
+In the United Kingdom (UK) and Australia (AUS), Femcare has an employment agreement with each of its employees that typically includes a three month termination notice or pay in lieu of notice.

 In May 1998, the Company entered into an agreement with the CEO to provide a long term incentive to increase stockholder value.
-The Company is required to pay Mr. Cornwell additional compensation in the event his employment is terminated as a result of a change in control at the election of the Company or by the mutual agreement of Mr. Cornwell and the Company.
+Per the agreement, the Company is required to pay Mr. Cornwell additional compensation in the event his employment is terminated as a result of a change in control at the election of the Company or by the mutual agreement of Mr. Cornwell and the Company.
 Under the agreement, the additional compensation that the Company is required to pay Mr. Cornwell is equal to his last three years' salary and bonuses.
-Based on actual salary plus bonuses for the three years of 2016-2018, the additional compensation would be \$1,426,650.
+Based on salary plus bonuses for the three years of 2018-2020, the additional compensation would be \$1,358,400.

-In the event of a change in control, the Company will also pay Mr. Cornwell incentive compensation under the agreement equal to about 2% of the enterprise value paid by an acquiring entity that exceeds \$14.00 per share.
-For example, at the \$83.08 per share closing price at the end of 2018, the amount of incentive compensation in the event of an acquisition of UTMD would be \$5,181,000.
+In the event of a change in control, the Company will also pay Mr. Cornwell incentive compensation under the agreement equal to about 1.7% of the enterprise value paid by an acquiring entity that exceeds \$14.00 per share.
+For example, at the \$84.30 per share closing price at the end of 2020, the amount of incentive compensation in the event of an acquisition of UTMD would be \$5,272,500.
 At the time of the execution of the agreement, the value per UTMD share was \$7.75.

 Except for statutory notice, or payment in lieu provisions in UK employee contracts, UTMD's CEO is the only employee with a formal termination benefit agreement, which was last modified in 1998.
 The Board of Directors does not anticipate the need for any other agreements for the indefinite future.
-In the absence of any practical requirement, UTMD has no general policies regarding termination benefits.
+In the absence of any practical requirement, UTMD has no general policies regarding termination benefits other than compliance with employment regulations.

 The Company is also required to pay all optionees under employee and outside director's option plans, the appreciation of stock value for awarded options above the option exercise price ("in the money") in the event of a change of control of the Company.
-The number of options outstanding as of December 31, 2018, was 61,018 at an average exercise price of \$56.78/ share.
-At the year-end 2018 per share closing price of \$83.08, the amount of change of control pay due all optionees would be \$1,604,651.
+The number of options outstanding as of December 31, 2020, was 69,036 at an average exercise price of \$67.232/ share.
+At the year-end 2020 per share closing price of \$84.30, the amount of change of control pay due all optionees would be \$1,178,306.

-Outstanding Equity Awards at 2018 Fiscal Year End
+Outstanding Equity Awards at 2020 Fiscal Year End

+Substituting Equity 11/41 as at 2020 1 isoth 1 this 21/4

 Option Awards

 Number of Securities Number of Securities

 Underlying Unexercised Underlying Unexercised Option

 Options Options Exercise Option

 Named Executive (#) (#) Price Expiration

 Officer Exercisable Unexercisable (\$) Date

-Brian L. Koopman 62 0 49.18 5/8/2024
+Brian L. 62 0 49.18 5/08/2024

-250 437 58.50 11/8/2026
+Koopman 687 0 58.50 11/08/2026

-0 1,600 74.64 12/24/2028
+800 800 74.64 12/24/2028

+0 2,000 77.05 3/20/2030